 Check the website for your city’s police department to find out which business licenses, permits & tax forms you need to fill out.
 You can usually locate the alarm permit application online.
 The fee for this type of building license is typically nominal (under $50) and must be paid annually with renewal.
 If your alarm system covers burglary, theft, and harmful gas, you may be required to pay additional fees for each service your alarm provides.

 If you have multiple locations for your business, you will need an alarm permit for each.
-And remember: you must have an alarm permit approved before you can use it, so schedule enough time for this prior to opening your location.
+And remember: you must have an alarm permit approved before you can use it, so schedule enough time for this prior to open your location.